 They've announced a plan to achieve peak CO2 emissions by 2030 with goals to hit that peak sooner, a goal that most analysts think is very achievable.

-Creating 4.5 billion cubic acres of reforestation by 2030, and they actually accomplish that goal 11 years ahead of schedule.
+They've committed to creating 4.5 billion cubic acres of reforestation by 2030, and they actually accomplished that goal 11 years ahead of schedule.

 There are domestic programs in place working in the right direction.